Rajzin/Spelunky-Esperanto-traduko/kiel-instali/howtoinstall-patchlunky.md

 Go to [the download page of Patchlunky](https://github.com/Worst-vd-plas/Patchlunky/releases) and download the latest version.
 Unpack the zip file where you want to install Patchlunky.

-Go to [the download page of the Esperanto translation](https://github.com/Rajzin/Spelunky-Esperanto-traduko/releases/) and download the latest version of the zip file with "por patchlunky kaj spelunktool" in the name.
-Take the translation zip file, go to the folder where you unpacked Patchlunky, and put the zip file (without unpacking it) in the folder "Mods".
+Go to [the download page of the Esperanto translation](https://github.com/Rajzin/Spelunky-Esperanto-traduko/releases/) and download the latest version of the plm file with "por patchlunky" in the name.
+Take the plm file, go to the folder where you unpacked Patchlunky, and put the plm file in the folder "Mods".

 Open Patchlunky.exe, and install it normally.